coreos/docs/os/btrfs-troubleshooting.md

 $ sudo chattr -R +C /var/lib/mysql
 ```

-The directory `/var/lib/mysql` is now ready to be used by a docker container without COW.
+The directory `/var/lib/mysql` is now ready to be used by a Docker container without COW.
 Let's break down the command:

 `-R` indicates that want to recursively change the file attribute
 `+C` means we want to set the NOCOW attribute on the file/directory